ovity/octotree/README.md

 Browser extensions (Chrome, Firefox, Opera and Safari) to display GitHub and GitLab code in tree format.
 Useful for developers who frequently read source and do not want to download or checkout too many repositories.
 Features:

 * Easy-to-navigate code tree like IDEs
-* Fast browsing with pjax (currently, only GitHub)
+* Fast browsing with pjax and Turbolinks
-* Customizable hotkey
 * Support private repositories (see [instructions](#access-token))
 * Support GitHub and GitLab Enterprise (Chrome and Opera only, see [instructions](#enterprise-urls))
+* __Note__: for Octotree to show on GitLab, must login to GitLab first

 ![Octotree on GitHub](docs/github.png)
 ![Octotree on GitLab](docs/gitlab.png)